 Behold a Pale Horse

-It is part of the , series and is a This historical mystery is a hardcover edition that was published by Headline Publishing on July 17, 2012 and has 384 pages.
+It is part of the , series and is a historical mystery that was published by Headline Publishing on July 17, 2012 and has 384 pages.

 Explore it on Goodreads or Amazon.